 OK, so you’ve followed our steps to the letter: you’ve chosen a website builder, signed up for a plan, and registered a domain.
 You’re ready to start creating a website.
 Rather than leaving you to do this all by yourself, website builders support you through the process with templates.

 Whichever website builder you’ve chosen, you’ll have an extensive selection of design templates to choose from.
 Generally speaking, the better your plan, the more templates you’ll have access to.
 The top builders provide hundreds of templates across dozens of categories.
 Whatever the focus of your site is, there will be a template for it.
 For example, if you’re thinking of starting a fitness website, most builders will let you filter your template search accordingly.

-These are just a handful of the categories you can expect to find when starting your own website:
+These are just a handful of the other categories you can expect to find when starting your own website:

 Think of templates as ‘clothes’ for your website.
 If you don’t like one set of clothes, just change to another one to give your website a completely different feel.
 And again, don’t rush into it.
 Choose different templates, browse them, see if they fit.
 The whole point of templates is choice, so dive in and find one that feels right for what you want to achieve.

-As we said in the last step, templates provide a framework.
 Given how many people use builders to make a website nowadays, odds are there are a few sites out there with the same framework as yours.
 At the very least you will need to populate a chosen template with content specific to you.
 And to really stand out, you’ll need to do some customization.